freedomofpress/securedrop-docs/docs/admin/deployment/getting_the_most_out_of_securedrop.rst

 At Freedom of the Press Foundation, we've found news organizations that get the most out of SecureDrop are those who promote it regularly and effectively.
-SecureDrop will only be used by sources if they know it exists, so it's best to promote its use in a variety of ways so that a wide swath of people will see it.
+SecureDrop will only be used by *Sources* if they know it exists, so it's best to promote its use in a variety of ways so that a wide swath of people will see it.